Mobile Application - Moderator

 1. If manually enabling a request, tap the name of who you will allow to speak (the participant will receive notification and be allowed to speak into their mobile device and be projected over the connected A/V system.)

-1. The participant will be disconnected and the moderator may allow another participant to speak.
+2. A moderator may end a participants speaking session at any time.
+The participant will be disconnected and the moderator may allow another participant to speak.

 Commenting

 Crowd Mics gives participants the opportunity to 'text' the moderator questions at any time during an event.
 The moderator will receive a notification at the bottom of the screen in the Comment tab.
 Opening the Comment tab will show a queue of participants and their questions.
 The moderator may also push questions to the Display App by tapping the TV icon next to the question.
-Click the trash can icon to delete a comment.

 Poll

 The moderator may also conduct polls at any time during an event by clicking the Poll icon.
-Answers may be Yes/No, Multiple Choice or Multiple Answers.

 1. Click Start Poll to push the poll to participants mobile devices.